How to handle pay for Guard and Reserve members

-If you have employees away on extended military deployments or who will train for two weeks this summer as members of the National Guard or Reserve, you face tricky pay problems.
-Here’s what Payroll needs to know.
+If you have employees away on extended military deployments or who will train for two weeks this summer as members of the National Guard or the military reserves, you face tricky HR and pay problems.
+Here’s what you need to know:

-√ Employees may use vacation time for military leave.
-Withhold taxes from vacation pay and the value of time donated by co-workers.
+- Employees may use vacation time for military leave.

-√ Withhold income and FICA taxes from military differential payments made to employees who are absent for up to 30 days.
-Withhold only income taxes from differential pay paid to employees who are serving for longer periods.
-You may treat the pay as supplemental wages.
+- Withhold income and FICA taxes from military differential payments made to employees who are absent for up to 30 days.
+Withhold only income taxes if they are serving for longer periods.

-√ If your cafeteria plan allows, employees who are away for at least 180 days (or indefinitely) may take qualified reservist distributions from their health flexible spending accounts.
-Such distributions are fully taxable.
+- If your cafeteria plan allows, employees who are away for at least 180 days (or indefinitely) may take qualified reservist distributions from their health flexible spending accounts.

 - Benefits such as health insurance provided to employees on military leave must match benefits provided to employees on nonmilitary leave.